How to Check if a Business Name Is Still Available

 2. Look at the Fictitious Name Databases

 This is a great next step to take after using an online search engine.
-Many small businesses often register a fictitious business name without ever registering it as a trademark or putting it online.
-If you find a name that is the same as, or very similar to, the business name you have chosen, you should think twice about using it.
+Many small businesses register a fictitious business name without registering it as a trademark or putting it online.
+So, if you find a DBA name that is the same as, or very similar to, the business name you have chosen, you should think twice about using it.

 4. Find Unregistered Business Names

-However, you should always keep in mind that there is no "one, complete source" that you can use to be sure that the business name you have chosen is safe.
+However, you should always keep in mind that there is no "one, complete source" you can use to be sure that the business name you have chosen is safe.
 It is always best to use more than one search method and be as thorough as possible.